Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions: Introduction

-The most accurate numerical method for solving multichannel quantum scattering problems is close-coupling (CC) method \cite{burke:rmp:1962,tamura,hutson94}.
-In this method, one needs to propagate wave functions in a matrix form outward starting from a short separation, and then match the functions with asymptotic boundary conditions.
+The most accurate {time-independent} numerical method for solving multichannel quantum scattering problems is the close-coupling (CC) method \cite{burke:rmp:1962,tamura,hutson94}.
+In this method, one needs to propagate wave functions in a matrix form outward starting from a short-range separation, and then match the functions with asymptotic boundary conditions.
 For an $N$-channel CC problem, each step of propagation requires an $O(N^3)$ matrix operation, and so the usual CC algorithm takes a time proportional to $N^3$.
-Therefore, CC calculations are computationally very expensive.
-However, the properties of atomic and molecular collisions can also be calculated by several other methods which are computationally less expensive, among which the most important ones are the asymptotic bound-state model (ABM) \cite{tiecke,wille} and multichannel quantum defect theory (MQDT) \cite{seaton}.
-In ABM method, one calculates only the bound states close to the thresholds of the channel potentials to describe low energy scattering properties like Feshbach resonance positions and scattering lengths bypassing the computation of explicit scattering states \cite{tiecke,wille}.
-Another important method is multichannel quantum defect theory (MQDT) which is the object of this study.
+Therefore, CC calculations are computationally demanding.
+However, the properties of atomic and molecular collisions can also be calculated by several other methods, including asymptotic bound-state model (ABM) \cite{tiecke,wille} and multichannel quantum defect theory (MQDT) \cite{seaton}.
+In the ABM method, one calculates only the bound states close to the thresholds of the channel potentials to describe Feshbach resonance and scattering lengths, bypassing the computation of explicit scattering states \cite{tiecke,wille}.
+Another important method is MQDT, which is the object of \mbox{this study. }